 Sometimes in a learning environment, it can be difficult to discern if an uncomfortable instance constitutes mistreatment.
-To discuss if conduct may constitute mistreatment, individuals may contact one of the UME coaches, course/clerkship directors, student advisors, any of the associate deans (Student Affairs, Preclinical, Clinical, Diversity, and Inclusion) or the Student Affairs or DICE offices at Geisel.
+To discuss if conduct may constitute mistreatment, individuals may contact the Director of Learning Environment, one of the UME coaches, course/clerkship directors, student advisors, any of the associate deans (Student Affairs, Preclinical, Clinical, Diversity, and Inclusion) or the Learning Environment, Student Affairs or DICE offices at Geisel.

 What exactly happens after a report is filed?

 Please reference the flowchart below.
-Unless otherwise specified by superseding policies, when Geisel receives a report of mistreatment that may have an impact on a UME student, such reports will be referred to the Associate Dean of Student Affairs (ADSA).
-If complaints/reports received by the ADSA have not already been lodged with appropriate other Dartmouth or Geisel offices (e.g., the Title IX Office), the ADSA will refer incoming reports to the appropriate office or individual as required by any superseding Dartmouth/Geisel policy or by law (e.g., any faculty member receiving a complaint related to sexual or gender-based misconduct must refer that information to the Dartmouth College Title IX Office).
+Unless otherwise specified by superseding policies, when Geisel receives a report of mistreatment that may have an impact on a UME student, such reports will be referred to the Director of Learning Environment (DLE).
+If complaints/reports received by the DLE have not already been lodged with appropriate other Dartmouth or Geisel offices (e.g., the Title IX Office), the DLE will refer incoming reports to the appropriate office or individual as required by any superseding Dartmouth/Geisel policy or by law (e.g., any faculty member receiving a complaint related to sexual or gender-based misconduct must refer that information to the Dartmouth College Title IX Office).

 *Which types of reports would go to which offices: